karenland/DH110_Assign5/README.md

 <h2>Wireframes </h2>
 <p> some changes were made after this photo was taken so the additon of colored lines and the labeling of circles on the first photo/page of wireframes.
 I also created the "JOIN" typo. </p>

-**FIRST PAGE: wireframes are labelled as 1-3 left to right for the first row and second row is labelled 4-6, left to right as well.** specifiction made, sense I may refer to the individual screens in my reflection.
+**FIRST PAGE: wireframes are labelled as 1-3 left to right for the first row and second row is labelled 4-6, left to right as well.** specifiction made, since I may refer to the individual screens in my reflection.
 <img src="https://user-images.githubusercontent.com/82078120/117216097-1b611d80-adb4-11eb-8310-0d20167996a9.jpg" alt="first page of wireframes">

-**SECOND PAGE: wireframes are labelled as 1-3 left to right for the first row and second row is labelled 4-6, left to right as well.** specifiction made, sense I may refer to the individual screens in my reflection.
+**SECOND PAGE: wireframes are labelled as 1-3 left to right for the first row and second row is labelled 4-6, left to right as well.** specifiction made, since I may refer to the individual screens in my reflection.
 <img src="https://user-images.githubusercontent.com/82078120/117216106-1c924a80-adb4-11eb-8266-9cad1b171f04.jpg" alt="second page of wireframes">

+<h2> Results</h2>

 **Task One: search for a book group**
 <ol>
-  <li>User searched for a book group by searching by genre instead of group --> Already surprised at the first step they took. </li>
+  <li>User searched for a book group by searching by genre instead of group --> Already surprised at the first step they took. if this was an actual app prototype they would not have beento do this and it wouldn't be an error on their part but mine since I 100% understand why they think groups can be searched by genre as well. </li>
-  <li>user wrote down their own options in screen 3 of the search on the first row.
+  <li>user wrote down their own genre options in screen 3 of the first page.
 This is indictive of an error on my end.
-I should I have put "options" or something in the blank spaces to show that by simply clicking on the search sign gives you options already. </li>
+I should I have put "options" or something in the blank spaces to show that they exist to show that by simply clicking on the search sign, it gives you options to help with your search. </li>
-  <li>after screen 3, the steps were easy enough where they did the steps I hoped they world: i.e. clicking a group, then going to the next page and quickly clicking the "Join Button"</li>
+  <li>after screen 3 on the first page, the steps were easy enough where they did the steps I hoped they world: i.e. clicking a group, then going to the next page and quickly clicking the "Join Button"</li>
 </ol>

 **Task Two: favorite a book**